-When reviewing salaries, the Compensation Committee noted that our CEO's salary, and the salary of most of our other NEOs, was within the competitive range of the Executive Peer Group.
-The Compensation Committee also noted (i) its desired target mix of compensation that is less weighted on salary, and (ii) historically the committee did not increase base salaries for the CEO, COO and most of the other NEOs for 2011-2013 to help adjust total pay mix so that it was weighted less heavily on fixed cash compensation.
-Given Ionis' outstanding 2016 performance, and given that Ionis had previously fixed executive salaries for a number of years, the Compensation Committee approved merit increases to each of the NEO's salaries for 2016.
+When reviewing salaries, the Compensation Committee noted that the salary of most of our named executive officers was within the competitive range of the Executive Peer Group.
+The Compensation Committee also noted (i) its desired target mix of compensation that is less weighted on salary, and (ii) historically the committee did not increase base salaries for the CEO, COO and most of the other named executive officers for 2011-2013 to help adjust total pay mix so that it was weighted less heavily on fixed cash compensation.
+Given Ionis' strong 2018 performance, despite receiving a Complete Response Letter in connection with WAYLIVRA, and given that Ionis had previously fixed executive salaries for a number of years, the Compensation Committee approved merit increases to each of the named executive officer's salaries for 2019 of 3.3% on average, which were consistent with the budget for merit increases approved by the Compensation Committee.

-MBO-Performance Based-At Risk Cash Compensation (Performance MBO)
+Performance MBO Program - Performance-Based, At-Risk Cash Compensation

-The next component of an executive officer's compensation, as well as the compensation of our employees at the director level and above, is a performance based cash payment through our Performance MBO program.
+The next component of an executive officer's compensation, and the compensation of our employees at the director level and above, is a performance-based cash payment through our Performance MBO program.
 Our Performance MBO program rewards employees for reaching specific objectives and for the judgment they use in making decisions, while an employee's base salary compensates the employee for his or her continued service and performance.
-We do not guarantee a Performance MBO as compensation.
+We do not guarantee a Performance MBO award as compensation.
 It is totally at risk.
-As such, a Performance MBO represents an opportunity for reward based upon the individual's level of accountability and depends on the relative success of both Ionis and the individual.
-Our approach for awarding MBO bonuses differs from salary increases because, unlike salary increases, market forces do not impact bonus amounts.
+As such, a Performance MBO award represents an opportunity for reward based upon the individual's level of accountability and depends on the relative success of both Ionis and the individual.
+Our approach for awarding Performance MBO bonuses differs from salary increases because, unlike salary increases, market forces do not impact bonus amounts.

-We calculate the actual amount of each executive officer's respective Performance MBO based on the following formula:
+We calculate the actual amount of each executive officer's respective Performance MBO award based on the following formula:

-Base Salary (x) Target MBO % (x) Company Performance Factor (x) Individual Performance Factor = Performance MBO Amount
+Base Salary (x) Target Performance MBO % (x) Company Performance Factor (x) Individual Performance Factor = Performance MBO Amount

-Performance MBOs can be zero.
+Performance MBO Awards can be zero.
 The multipliers in this formula ensure we award bonuses based on both Ionis' performance and individual performance.
 This means an employee may not receive a Performance MBO even if he or she performed well in a year in which the Company does not meet its corporate objectives.
 Similarly, if an employee performed poorly in a year in which the Company met its corporate objectives, he or she may not receive a Performance MBO.